Nadia Bjorlin: Career

 Bjorlin's first major role was in April 1999 as Chloe Lane on the soap opera Days of Our Lives.
 In late 1999, she appeared as a go-go dancer in the music video for Ricky Martin's song Shake Your Bon-Bon.

 Bjorlin left Days in June 2003 to concentrate on her singing career but returned later in December 2003.
 In September 2005, Bjorlin left Days of our Lives again and joined the cast of the UPN series Sex, Love & Secrets.
 The show was canceled by the network, but Bjorlin continued to make guest appearances on television series such as Jake in Progress and Out of Practice.

 Bjorlin appeared in the 2007 independent feature film If I Had Known I Was a Genius, starring Markus Redmond, Whoopi Goldberg, Sharon Stone, and Tara Reid.
 The film was screened at the 2007 Sundance Film Festival.

 Bjorlin was also cast as the female lead of the Chicago Pictures' feature film, Redline.
 Produced by her then fiancé, Daniel Sadek, who used his soon to fail subprime lending firm as his source of funding, the intent was to help Bjorlin break out of the soap opera scene.
 Released in April 2007, review aggregator website Rotten Tomatoes shows the film with a rare approval rating of 0% – meaning no favorable reviews whatsoever.
 Bjorlin returned to Days of Our Lives in November 2007.

 Since 2009, Bjorlin has starred as lesbian author Lara Miller in the web series Venice: The Series.

-In 2010, Bjorlin had a small role in NCIS as a suburban housewife wearing a bikini during a door-to-door canvasing by one of the NCIS investigators.
+In 2010, Bjorlin had a small role in NCIS as a suburban housewife wearing a bikini during a door-to-door canvassing by one of the NCIS investigators.
 That same year she guest starred on the CBS sitcom Two and a Half Men as Evelyn Harper's (Holland Taylor) lesbian lover, Jill.

 In 2011, Bjorlin was one of the stars of the reality television series Dirty Soap which gave viewers a behind-the-scenes view of Nadia's departure from Days of Our Lives, and afterward, including a bit of insight into the tenuous relationship between Nadia's live-in boyfriend and her mother who doesn't like him because she believes that he doesn't treat her well enough.

 Bjorlin returned to her role on Days of Our Lives as Chloe for a two-episode stint on August 3, and 4, 2013, to commemorate the 50th anniversary of the daytime serial.

 Bjorlin guest starred on 2 Broke Girls as the owner of a cat found by the girls in an episode aired on October 7, 2013.